How Do They Come Up With Hurricane and Storm Names?

 However, at present times the World Meteorological Organization is responsible for managing the list.

 The first draft of hurricane names featured only female names.
 However, male names have been included in the list from 1979.

-Currently, there are six lists which are used alternately.
+Currently, six lists are used alternately.
 For example, the list of 2024 will have the same names as the list of 2018.

-It helped to increase public awareness about the hurricanes significantly.
+It helped to increase public awareness about hurricanes significantly.

 Why Are Some Names Retired From The List?

-Every once in a while there comes a hurricane which causes widespread devastation, damages property and lives of thousands and leaves unspeakable destruction in its wake.
+Every once in a while, there comes a hurricane that causes widespread devastation, damages property and lives of thousands, and leaves unspeakable destruction in its wake.